powerpak/pathospot-compare/README.md

 ## Usage

-Rake, aka [ruby make][], is used to kick off the pipeline.
+Rake, aka [Ruby Make][rake], is used to kick off the pipeline.
 Some tasks require certain parameters, which are provided as environment variables (and detailed more below).
 A quick primer on how to use Rake:

     $ rake -T                    # list the available tasks
     $ rake $TASK_1 $TASK_2       # run the tasks named $TASK_1 and $TASK_2